MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 - **Lower maintenance costs,** deploying and maintaining fewer additional software
 - **Increase performance** by using Office apps without additional add-ins
-- **Streamline your labeling and protection policy management** across AIP, Office 365, and Windows, using the Microsoft 365 Security & Compliance Center
+- **Streamline your labeling and protection policy management** across AIP, Office 365, and Windows, using your labeling admin center.
+Supported admin centers include the Microsoft 365 compliance center, the Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center.

 AIP's classic client also requires you to manage your labeling policies in the Azure Information Protection blade in the Azure portal.
 This blade supports only the AIP classic client, scanner, and Microsoft Cloud App Security.

-The unified labeling console in the Microsoft 365 Security & Compliance Center is supported by more services, including:
+Unified labeling supports additional services, including:

 - The Azure Information Protection unified labeling client and scanner
 - Microsoft Cloud App Security